sigau/easy_irods_commands/README.md

 2. Under "Scale and layout," set "Size of text, apps, and other items" to a maximum of 100%.
 This adjustment should prevent windows from extending beyond the screen until a permanent resolution is implemented.

-## Requirements for easicmd.py and gui_easicmd.py:
+## Requirements for easicmd.py and gui_easicmd.py (obsolete only for the leagcy version):
 The easicmd.py and gui_easicmd.py scripts require the icommand to be in your system's path.
 These scripts are compatible with Linux and Mac operating systems, provided the icommand is accessible through the system path.

 ## Upgraded Versions: api_easicmd.py and api_gui_easicmd.py